Expert insights

 Image source: HubSpot.com

 Not every opportunity will move to the next sales pipeline stage.
 Some opportunities are simply not a great fit.
-Some may not have the required budget, and some might only what to move on the purchase next year.
+Some may not have the required budget, and some might only want to purchase next year.

 Working backwards, calculate the number of opportunities needed at every stage of your pipeline to hit your revenue goals.

-You need to establish a clear baseline of how many opportunities generally move from one pipeline stage to the next.
+You need to establish a clear baseline of how many opportunities generally move from one sales funnel stage to the next.
 This analysis will give you a solid idea of how many opportunities you need to target in each stage to hit your revenue number.

 Step 3: Look for patterns of success